 These projects, installations, artwork series and collaborations are about stories both real and imagined.
 I am attracted to themes of degradation, transmutation and the passing of time.
 I am also fascinated by the trials and joys of our existential journey through this mad, bad and beautiful universe.

 "It's not such a bad thing, a picture which tells a story."
 Pablo Picasso, in conversation with Daniel-Henry Kahnweiler.

 Sentence - a work in progress

-This long-term project involves the creation of a portrait series inspired by an ongoing letter exchange with US-based, British-born businessman and art collector convicted of securities fraud in 2008, and now serving a sixteen-year sentence in a US jail.
+This long-term project involves the creation of a portrait series inspired by a letter exchange with a US-based, British-born banker and art collector convicted of securities fraud in 2008, and given a sixteen-year sentence in a US jail.
 Each four-foot square work is based on a single photograph of this man and his wife taken whilst under house arrest pending trial and represents an individual year of the sentence.
-My subject, a university graduate, dedicated family man and former high-flyer of the corporate banking world now shares a cell with a convicted murderer and has no chance for parole before 2022.
-I will continue adding one new work to the series until his release.
+My subject, a university graduate, dedicated family man and former high-flyer of the corporate banking world had no chance for parole before 2022.
+However, the Covid 19 pandemic added a dramatic twist to the story.
 The first eight works, together with extracts from letters, were featured in a solo exhibition in Manchester Cathedral from 7 March - 15 May 2017 and transferred to St. Joseph's Chapel, Ushaw College, Durham for display from 22 June - 29 November 2017.
 For Ushaw, a cello and spoken word soundtrack specially created by composer/performer Mark Carroll was added.
-That soundtrack "Sentence" now features on"Perhaps this is the Secret to Endurance", Mark's debut album: listen and download here.
+That soundtrack "Sentence" now features on "Perhaps this is the Secret to Endurance", Mark's debut album: listen and download here.
 The series of paintings with soundtrack subsequently went on exhibition at the Brewery Arts Centre, Kendal, Cumbria (until 25 March 2019).
 I am now seeking a venue for an exhibition of the final incarnation of this project.

 "These paintings pierce you.
 I was brought to tears.
 My prayers are with this man" - visitor to the Manchester exhibition from Dubai